0015. Fundamentals of Horticulture (2 s.h.) F S.

 0201.
 Herbaceous Plants I (3 s.h.)
 F.

-This course considers the identification, culture, and appropriate designs for native and cultivated annuals, perennials, bulbs, and wildflowers; collaboration with nature in designing and maintaining ecologically sound gardens.
+The identification, culture, and appropriate designs for native and cultivated annuals, perennials, bulbs, and wildflowers; collaboration with nature in designing and maintaining ecologically sound gardens.

 0202.
 Herbaceous Plants II (3 s.h.)
 S. Prerequisite: Horticulture 0201.

 Topics include: identification, culture, and creation of environmentally appropriate designs for native and cultivated annuals, perennials, herbs, and roses; cost analysis; designing and maintaining ecologically sound gardens.

 0203.
 Greenhouse Management (3 s.h.)
 F. Prerequisite: Botany C101 or permission of instructor.

 Prerequisite: Botany C101 or permission of instructor.

 The environmental management of the greenhouse using cost-efficient methods, labor-saving procedures, and modern building materials, methods, and mechanization techniques.
 Growing plants in the greenhouse is part of the laboratory experience.
 Identification of greenhouse-grown plant materials and field trips to innovative local growers are also components of the course.